melvinchia3636/MCS/README.md

 ## The Problem

 Minecraft allows players to set up a server freely and play together in it.
 After more than 10 years of evolution, countless amazing servers have emerged around the world.
-At the same time, lots of community members have created websites that collect information about these servers and players can browse and search for their desired server.
+At the same time, lots of community members have created websites that collect information about these servers so that players can browse and search for their desired server.
 As a Minecraft player, I would really like to make one myself as well.

 ## The Solution